Azure-Samples/azure-edge-extensions-aio-iac-terraform/README.md

 * (Optional) Provision an appropriately sized VM in Azure for Kubernetes and AIO.
 * (Optional) Provision necessary service principals for onboarding Arc and Azure Key Vault Secrets Provider access in the cluster.
 * (Optional) Creates self-signed certificates used within AIO.
-* Install Azure IoT Orchistrator into the cluster.
+* Install Azure IoT Orchestrator into the cluster.
 * Install Azure IoT MQ into the cluster.
 * Install Azure IoT Data Processor into the cluster.
 * Install Azure IoT Akri agent into the cluster.
 * Install Azure IoT OPC UA Broker into the cluster.
 * Install Azure IoT Layered Network Management into the cluster.
+* Install IoT OPC PLC Simulator managed through Terraform.

 ## Getting Started